 Adrenal androgens are regulated by ACTH (adrenocorticotropic hormone) secreted from the anterior pituitary gland which is stimulated by the release of CRH (corticotrophin releasing hormone) from the hypothalamus.
 However, the adrenal androgens along with their potent metabolites such as testosterone do not negatively feedback to ACTH or CRH.
 Therefore, in cases where there is a dramatic increase in ACTH, this leads to excess production of androgens which cannot be regulated.

 Congenital adrenal hyperplasia (CAH) can result from one of several autosomal recessive diseases.
 There is typically a mutation in an enzyme mediating one of the steps necessary in the production of mineralocorticoids or glucocorticoids from cholesterol.
 This results in a lack of mineralocorticoids and glucocortoids, as well as an excess of testosterone and its derivatives.

 - Virilisation of female babies

 - Neonatal salt-losing crisis

 It may present as a milder form in later life, however in an acute situation, urgent confirmation is needed.
-Babies born with this will show high levels of testosterone, androstenedione and ACTH.
+Babies born with CAH will show high levels of testosterone, androstenedione and ACTH.

-Treatment requires replacement of the missing glucocorticoids and mineralocorticoids, as well of suppression of ACTH.
+Treatment requires replacement of the missing glucocorticoids and mineralocorticoids, as well as suppression of ACTH.
 This allows normalisation of the androgen levels.
-Finally long term follow up is necessary and eventually genetic counselling, as the conditions are inherited.
+Finally, long term follow up is necessary and eventually genetic counselling, as these conditions are inherited.